 Any resident of Northeast Kansas may obtain a library card at no charge.
 You will need to show photo identification and proof of current residential address.
-A parent or guardian must accompany a child under 18 to approve their child’s card and can choose to restrict it to materials from the Children’s Room.
+A parent or guardian must accompany a child under 18 to approve their child’s card.
 When you accept a library card, you agree to be responsible for fines for late returns and charges for lost or damaged items.
 You may check out materials without presenting your library card if you display another acceptable form of ID.

 New movies and new non-fiction DVDs circulate for 7 days; all other movies, non-fictions DVDs, TV shows, Anime on DVD, video games, new fiction, lucky day books, celebration picture books, magazines, SAD lamps, and ereaders circulate for 14 days; Book Club in Bag kits circulate for 6 weeks; laptops circulate for 2 hours (inside the library only); and all other circulating material has a 28-day loan period.
 E-material loan periods vary by platform.
 Some reference and local history materials may only be used in the library.

 Keeping Track of Due Dates